 3. Remove the two telescoping sections completely from the frame housing.
 Pull the cable completely out from the frame along with them.
+Remove the "A" Section from the "B" Section as shown below.
 BE CAREFUL for loose strands or frays on the cable.